amitclouds/jenkins-rubocop/README.md

-# helloworld

-TODO: Enter the cookbook description here.
+#  dummy cookbook for jenkins/TeamCity to test  with rubocop and foodcritic.